cruncher/music-json-spec/README.md

             [3.5, 3.5, "note", 74, 1],
             [10,  0.5, "note", 76, 1],

             [0, 4, "chord", "C∆"],
-            [4,   4,   "chord", "G-"]
+            [4, 4, "chord", "G-"],

-        ]
+            [4, 8, "sequence", []]
+        ],
+        "interpretation": {
+            "time_signature": "4/4"
+        },
+        "rate": 1,
     }

-## Sequence
+## Sequence (array)

-A sequence is simply an array of events.
+A sequence is an array of events.

     [event1, event2, ... ]

-## Event
+## Event (array)

-An event is an array describing the timing, duration and type of a event.
+An event is an array describing the timing, duration and type and any extra data associated with an event.

     [time, duration, type, data ...]

-An event has a start time, a duration and a type.
-An event also contains extra data that is dependent on the type.
+An event MUST have a start <code>time</code>, a <code>duration</code> and a
+<code>type</code>.
+An event also contains extra
+data that is dependent on the type.

-#### time
+#### time (float)

-<code>time</code> is a float describing a point in time from the time from the
+<code>time</code> is a float describing a point in time from the time the
-sequence start time (which is <code>0</code>).
+sequence is started.

 <code>time</code> values are arbitrary.
-The actual tiem an event is played is
+The actual time an event is played is
 dependent upon the <code>time</code> value of the event AND the rate at which the sequence is played. <code>time</code> values do not directly describe seconds or beats – although they could if the sequence were played back at the correct rate.

-#### duration
+#### duration (float)

-<code>duration</code> is the length of time the event is to be played for.
-As
+<code>duration</code> is a float describing the length of time the event is to
-with <code>time</code>, the resulting duration of an event depends on the speed the sequence is played at.
+be played for.
+As with <code>time</code>, the resulting duration of an event depends on the speed the sequence is played at.

-#### type
+#### type (string)

-<code>type</code> describes the type of event.
+A string describing the type of the event.
 Possible values are:

 - <code>"note"</code> A musical note.
+- <code>"chord"</code> A musical symbol describing the current key centre and mode.
+- <code>"sequence"</code> A sequence event carries the data for a sequence array, enabling the playback of nested sequences.

+#### data

-A note event has the data values <code>note number</code> and <code>note velocity</code>:
+A <code>"note"</code> event must have the data values <code>note number</code> and <code>note velocity</code>:

     [time, duration, "note", number, velocity]

-- <code>"chord"</code> A musical symbol describing the current key centre and mode of the music, represented as a string.
+A <code>"chord"</code> event must have a string that represents the current key centre and mode:

     [time, duration, "chord", symbol]

+A chord event can be used by a music renderer to display chord symbols, or can be interpreted by a music generator.

-- <code>"sequence"</code> A sequence event carries the data for a sequence array, enabling the playback of nested sequences.
+A <code>"sequence"</code> event must have an array that contains the data of a 'child' sequence:

     [time, duration, "sequence", array]

+## Interpretation (object)

+The interpret object contains meta information not directly needed to render the music as sound.
+This includes hints for notation renderers.

 ## Implementations